RubendeBruin/DAVE/docs/index.rst

 .. note::

-    The VirtualFloat interface is an open-source python project.
+    The DAVE interface is an open-source python project.

     This is the main page of your project's `Sphinx`_ documentation.